Naqadeh: History

 During the Ottoman occupation from 1908 to 1912, the Karapapakh population suffered considerably as they were seen as Iranian agents.
 The Ottomans attempted to destroy the tribal structure and free the rayah of the town.
 The town would change hands between the Ottomans and the Russians in this period, until the Iranians took control in 1919.

 Ethnic relations were friendlier despite clashes during the 1940s when the town was part of the short-lived Republic of Mahabad.

 The local Azerbaijanis were favored by the state and dominated the town politically and socially, which added to the ethnic violence in the town.
 Kurdish separatism and the political demands by Kurds were a source of concern for the Azerbaijanis, fearing the loss of influence in the region.
 In April 1979, after the Iranian Revolution, the two ethnic groups clashed in the town and about 100 to 300 people were killed.
 The reason for the clashes was the relatively liberal political atmosphere in the country which pushed the Kurds to openly aspire for self-governance.
 The new government furthermore recruited local Shia Azerbaijanis to the Islamic Revolutionary Guard Corps which went on to massacre the Kurds of nearby Qarna, Qalat and Egriqash.

 In recent years, nationalist Azerbaijani events have been repressed by the state, while Kurdish nationalism has become more radical as seen with the attraction among the youth towards the Kurdistan Free Life Party.

 Demographics

 Ethnicity and religion

 The town has a Shia Azerbaijani (Karapapakh) majority, with a Sunni Kurdish minority.
 The main Kurdish tribes are the Mamash and Zerza, while the Mangur and Mamachi tribe have had a historical presence in the town.
 Assyrians and Jews formerly populated the town as well.
 The Lazarist missionary movement led by Augustin-Pierre Cluzel was moreover active in the town in the 1840s.
-In the early 19th century, Sulduz had 4 to 5 thousand Kurdish and Mukaddam Turkic families.
-In 1828, Prince Abbas Mirza resettled 800 Karapapakh families in Sulduz.
+In the early 19th century, Naqadeh had 4 to 5 thousand Kurdish and Mukaddam Turkic families.
+In 1828, Prince Abbas Mirza resettled 800 Karapapakh families in Naqadeh.
 In the 1930s, Shahsevans from Hashtrud arrived to the town as well.

 In 1979, it was estimated that Azerbaijanis constituted 65% of the population, while the remaining portion was Kurdish.
-In 1985, according to Richard Tapper, there were "Kurdicized Turks" in Sulduz, some of whom were Sunni.
+In 1985, according to Richard Tapper, there were "Kurdicized Turks" in Naqadeh, some of whom were Sunni.